How to Buy An Investment Property in New York City

 These areas are usually rent hotbeds where it may be easier to rent out your investment.

-Avoid areas where the real estate market seems stagnant or where most residents are homeowners.
-Chances are, it may be difficult to rent out your unit(s).
+Avoid areas where the real estate market seems stagnant, or most residents are homeowners.
+It may be challenging to rent out your unit(s).

 Condo or Co-op?